DMITODNO/Bootcamp-project/README.md

-# Bootcamp-project
+Bootcamp Project
 Project that I made during front-end development bootcamp.

-html css javascript and php
+We had to choose radnom psd website template and recreate it.

-Made a simple form using php to send messages to local database
+Made a simple form for sending messages using PHP.
+Messages stored in local database

+**html css javascript and php